Confirmation of Permanent Residence: A Complete Guide!

 B. What is the Permanent Residence Portal?

 This portal has been created to allow Canadians to submit applications to get a confirmation of permanent residence.
-You can submit your application on this portal and if your application is approved, you’ll be called by the authorities to get your confirmation of permanent residence status and send a photo for your permanent resident card.
+You can submit your application using this portal.
+If your application is approved, you’ll be called by the authorities to get your confirmation of permanent residence status and send a photo of your permanent resident card.

-If you have already got your confirmation of permanent residence and become a permanent resident, then you can apply for your permanent resident card (PR card) or apply for a permanent resident travel document (PRTD).
+Suppose you have already confirmed your permanent residence and become a permanent resident.
+You can apply for your permanent resident card (PR card) or a permanent resident travel document (PRTD).

 After you have applied to the portal, they will create an account for you.
 They will send you your username and temporary password.
-You can use this account for the next steps in getting your confirmation of permanent residence.
+You can use this account to take the next steps to get your confirmation of permanent residence.

-Note: You should only create a new account if you’re starting a new application for getting confirmation of permanent residence or applying to get a PR card/PRTD using this portal.
+Note: You should only create a new account if you’re starting a new application to confirm permanent residence or apply for a PR card/PRTD using this portal.

 C. What can I do in the portal?